Peatland: Greenhouse gases and fires

 Satellite image of burning tropical peat swamp, Borneo.
 In 1997 alone, 73000 ha of swamp was burned in Borneo, releasing the same amount of carbon as 13-40% of the mean annual global carbon emissions of fossil fuels.
 The majority of this carbon was released from peat rather than overlying tropical rainforest.

 The tropical peatlands in Southeast Asia only cover 0.2% of Earth's land area but CO_{2} emissions are estimated to be 2 Gt per year, equal to 7% of global fossil fuel emissions.
 These emissions get bigger with drainage and burning of peatlands and a severe fire can release up to 4,000 t of CO_{2}/ha.
 Burning events in tropical peatlands are becoming more frequent due to large-scale drainage and land clearance and in the past ten years, more than 2 million hectares was burnt in Southeast Asia alone.
 These fires last typically for 1–3 months and release large amounts of CO_{2}.

 Burned peatland due to 2015 El Niño event in South Sumatra, Indonesia.

 Indonesia is one of the countries suffering from peatland fires, especially during years with ENSO-related drought, an increasing problem since 1982 as a result of developing land use and agriculture.
 During the El Niño-event in 1997–1998 more than 24,400 km^{2} of peatland was lost to fires in Indonesia alone from which 10,000 km^{2} was burnt in Kalimantan and Sumatra.
 The output of CO_{2} was estimated to 0.81–2.57 Gt, equal to 13–40% of that year's global output from fossil fuel burning.
 Indonesia is now considered the third-biggest contributor to global CO_{2} emissions, caused primarily by these fires.
-The 2015 El Niño event further exacerbated the condition of these peatlands, as wildfires burned approximately 3 million hectares of forests and peatlands on the east coast of Sumatra and in Central Kalimantan, emitting 11.3 teragrams of CO_{2} per day during the months of September and October that year.
+The 2015 El Niño event further exacerbated the condition of these peatlands, as wildfires burned approximately 3 million hectares of forests and peatlands on the east coast of Sumatra and in Central Kalimantan, emitting 11.3 Tg CO_{2} per day during the months of September and October that year.